pawroman/heavenbot/README.md

 Current features:

-* weekend plugin - shows progress towards the weekend in channel topic
+* weekend command - shows progress towards the weekend in channel topic
-* holiday plugin - shows upcoming holidays
+* holiday command - shows upcoming holidays

 To run, you need to create a config file first.
 Refer to a sample one in `src/sample-config.ini` for details.

 * `pip install -r requirements.txt`
 * `irc3 path/to/yourconfig.ini`